w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Polkadot does not natively support smart contracts, however there will be parachains that do.
-Substrate chains can include smart contract functionality by using the [Contracts][substrate contracts] pallet for Wasm contracts or the [EVM][substrate evm] pallet in FRAME.
+Substrate chains can include smart contract functionality by using the [Contracts][substrate contracts] pallet for Wasm contracts or the [EVM][evm pallet] pallet in FRAME via Frontier.
 The contracts pallet enables a chain to use Wasm-compiled contracts that can be deployed permissionlessly by users or with specific rules dependent on the chain.
 To facilitate development of Wasm smart contracts, Parity is also developing [ink!](https://github.com/paritytech/ink), a domain specific language built in Rust for writing smart contracts.

 Polkadot mainnet has been running since May 2020.
 Now that the tools have started to appear and stabilize, there has not been a better time to get your feet wet and start preparing for launch.
 But